 Photograph of camp band/orchestra

-Double row of 15 internees, all but 2 are seated with instruments.
-They are located within a building; most are seated on a low wooden stage with a theatrical backdrop.
+Double row of 15 internees located within a building; most are seated on a low wooden stage with a theatrical backdrop.
 All seem to be wearing the camp uniform, a dark jean trouser with red stripe on both legs.
 All but one also seem to be wearing dark denim shirts which may be part of the camp uniform (unclear if red circle is on the back).
 Men (except one) are also wearing a white tie.
 Individual at far left is wearing a white dress shirt.
-All are shown in the act of playing their instruments including: violins or mandolins, trumpets, french horn, trombone, clarinet, drums, flute, cello, piano and double bass.
+All but individual at lower far right are holding instruments: violins or mandolins; trumpets; french horn; trombone; clarinet; flute; drums; piano; cello; and double bass.

 Several of the Italian Canadian internees were skilled musicians.
 At camp, they formed a band which entertained others by performing recitals.
 We also know that lyrics were composed by a few of the internees which specifically spoke about or referenced the internment experience.
 Instruments were provided by family members and by charitable organizations.
 Possibily Internment Operations also secured instruments for internees.